EMGuyant/inquisitive-nature/_posts/2022-09-28-power-bi-row-context.md

 An iterator function can retrieve values from other columns in a table based on the row context, then perform an operation on the column values row-by-row, and finally aggregate the results.

-Check out [Part 2](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link} of this series for an exploration of iterators.
+Check out [Power BI Iterators: Unleashing the Power of Iteration in Power BI Calculations](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link} for an exploration of iterators.

 <br>